MicrosoftDocs/common-data-model-and-service/powerapps/data-table-control.md

 + We plan to allow fields in the Data table to render as hyperlinks for navigating to other screens or performing other actions.
 + Finer-grained control of the Data table is planned by allowing selection of individual columns to expose more targeted customizations at the column level.
 + Support for copy and paste of the Data table control is being looked at to improve the ability to reuse the control.
-+ The Data table control will soon support infinite scrolling behavior, where additional data is fetched when the user nears the end of the scrolling region.
++ The Data table control will soon support paging through scrolling.

 ## We want to hear your feedback